 Trattorias, are one-step up from Osterias, and are like budget-style restaurants.
 Which basically means good food at low prices!
 Although, this a bit of a generalization as there are some very expensive Osteria's & Trattoria's that cater to an up-market crowd.
 We recommend when you go looking for a restaurant in Italy that you avoid dining at an establishment completely deserted of people.
 Try to listen out for Italians dining inside, as you know if local are dining at a restaurant you've probably found the right place.

 Restaurants are typically the most expensive places to eat, but there is no guarantee that you'll get your monies worth.
-There have been many occasions where we have dined at a plush restaurant and felt we had been better returning to the cosy Osteria we had visited the night before!
-Below we have some links to pages on website where you'll find information on restaurants and other dining establishments in Italy.
+There have been many occasions where we have dined at a plush restaurant and felt we had been better returning to the cosy osteria we had visited the night before!
+Below you'll find some links to online pages where you can read information on restaurants and other dining establishments in Italy.
+Please note that all the considerations above apply to also restaurants in Venice, in Florence as well as in Rome.

 In addition to the various types of Italian eating establishments you'll find throughout the Italian peninsula, you might also consider dining at an Ethnic restaurant.
 Italians are very patriotic people when it comes to their cuisine and so Ethnic cuisine is slowly, but surely growing in popularity.